 The Company maintains traditional health and welfare benefit plans and a qualified 401(k) plan, which are generally offered to all employees (subject to basic plan eligibility requirements) and are consistent with the types of benefits offered by other similar corporations.
-In addition to these traditional benefits, the Company offered in fiscal 2015 certain executive level perquisites to key executives, including all NEOs, which are designed to be competitive with the compensation practices of similar corporations, including life insurance and disability insurance commensurate with executive salaries, third party financial planning services and annual physical examinations.
+In addition to these traditional benefits, the Company offered in fiscal 2016 certain executive level perquisites to key executives, including all NEOs, which are designed to be competitive with the compensation practices of similar corporations, including life insurance and disability insurance commensurate with executive salaries, third party financial planning services and annual physical examinations.
 Messrs.
-Raines, Bartel, Lloyd and Mauler utilized the third party financial planning services in fiscal 2015.
+Raines, Bartel, Lloyd and Hogan utilized the third party financial planning services in fiscal 2016.

 In addition, Messrs.
-Raines, Lloyd, DeMatteo, Bartel and Mauler are eligible to use the Company plane for personal use.
-Mr. Raines used the plane for personal use during fiscal 2015 and fiscal 2014 but did not use the plane for personal use during fiscal 2013.
-Mr. DeMatteo used the plane for personal use in each of the fiscal years 2015, 2014 and 2013.
-Mr. Lloyd used the plane for personal use in fiscal 2015, but did not use the plane for personal use in fiscal 2014 or fiscal 2013.
-Mr. Bartel and Mr. Mauler did not use the plane for personal use during fiscal 2015, fiscal 2014 or fiscal 2013.
+Raines, Lloyd, DeMatteo, Bartel and Hogan are eligible to use the Company plane for personal use.
+Mr. Raines and Mr. DeMatteo used the plane for personal use in each of the fiscal years 2016, 2015 and 2014.
+Mr. Lloyd used the plane for personal use in fiscal 2016 and fiscal 2015, but did not use the plane for personal use in fiscal 2014.
+Mr. Bartel and Mr. Hogan did not use the plane for personal use during fiscal 2016, fiscal 2015 or fiscal 2014.